-The University of Miami admissions rate is 37.8%, rounded up in most places to 38%.
-The transfer acceptance rate has, in recent years, been higher than this, at 49.4%, so if you don’t get in on your first shot…try, try again!
+The University of Miami admissions rate is 36%.
+The transfer acceptance rate has, in recent years, been higher than this, at almost 60%, so if you don’t get in on your first shot…try, try again!

 University of Miami GPA Average

 First, a quick warning: the University of Miami GPA can seem a little misleading.
 You may have noticed that in the above table, we have it at 3.6.
 This is true!
 HOWEVER.
 With that said, this is an unweighted GPA.

 What’s the difference?
 BasicGPA calculations are done like this.
 In other words, they’re calculated using a 4.0 as an A, 3.0 as a B, etc. Many high schools reward students taking more difficult courses (like APs) by using a 5.0 scale, “weighting” their GPA.
 That’s why at the University of Florida, for example, the average GPA is given as 4.4.